bytecauldron/awesome-gamemaker/README.md

 - [DragoniteSpam](https://www.youtube.com/c/DragoniteSpam) - Covers highly technical elements of GameMaker with a focus on 3D.
 - [Shaun Spalding](https://www.youtube.com/c/ShaunSpalding) - Previous community manager at YoYo Games.
 Has a wide variety of beginner-friendly GameMaker tutorials and helpful updates on new GameMaker features.
 - [FriendlyCosmonaut](https://www.youtube.com/c/FriendlyCosmonaut) - Great playlist on building a farming RPG in GameMaker with several other tutorials.
-- [PixelatedPope](https://www.youtube.com/c/PixelatedPope) - Guides on GameMaker resolution management, cameras, GUI, and more.
+- [Pixelated Pope](https://www.youtube.com/c/PixelatedPope) - Guides on GameMaker resolution management, cameras, GUI, and more.
 - [Xor](https://www.youtube.com/c/XorDev) - Tons of shader demonstrations with a focus on 3D.
 - [GamingEngineer](https://www.youtube.com/c/GamingEngineer) - A GameMaker developer that has been in the community for many years.
 They have a wide variety videos showcasing what GameMaker is capable of, with a focus on 3D.
 - [TheSnidr](https://www.youtube.com/c/TheSnidr) - A lot of awesome 3D showcases and tutorials for GameMaker.